katabasis/katabasis/README.md

 #### Desired End State

 Katabasis is in public development.
-It is October 31, 2016.
+It is November 14, 2016.